 NEA said 2.4 million people or 93% of the population of the cities where PM pollution is measured are exposed to excessive concentrations in the form of illegal annual mean values or the number of days with excessive daily mean levels.

 There are nine locations in Serbia that would rank worse in the PM2.5 category than the most polluted city in the EU according to the new classification – all annual mean values above 25 micrograms per cubic meter are marked as very polluted.

 The new system doesn’t even include annual mean concentrations above 35 micrograms anymore, but they were registered in Serbia in Novi Pazar, at the Radinac station in Smederevo (next to a steel plant), in Valjevo and in Kosjerić, which is home to a cement production facility.
 Still, the Smederevo unit was turned on just last month so the data doesn’t cover the full year.

 The EU doesn’t even recognize anymore the PM2.5 pollution levels that the people of Novi Pazar, Smederevo, Valjevo and Kosjerić were exposed to last year

-The village of Popovac, where the Moravacem cement plant is operating, won the unwanted title in the presence of PM10 in the air.
-As for nitrogen dioxide (NO2), Beograd Mostar in the center of Belgrade, Užice and another location in Smederevo – Carina were the worst.
+The village of Popovac, where the Moravacem cement plant is operating, had the highest presence of PM10 in the air after Novi Pazar and Valjevo.
+As for nitrogen dioxide (NO2), Beograd Mostar in the center of Belgrade won the unwanted title, followed by Užice and another location in Smederevo – Carina.